 Each petitioner must sign his or her own name.
 In the case of paper petitions, original signatures must be written directly on the document and not pasted, taped, photocopied or otherwise transferred to it.
 For electronic petitions, signatures are validated electronically prior to being counted towards the total number of signatures.

 Signatories must also provide certain information regarding their address.
-For paper petitions, this may be either the full home address, or the city and province, or the province and postal code.
+The use of any address format on a paper petition is acceptable if it clearly establishes the place where a signatory resides.
+Someone who does not have a fixed address must state it on the petition.
 For electronic petitions, an e-mail address, full name, postal code and phone number must be provided.

 A Member of the House of Commons may sign a petition but should ask another Member to present that petition.
 The signatures of Members inscribed on a petition are not counted towards the required 25 signatures for paper petitions or towards the 500 signatures required for electronic petitions.